Essential graded algebra over polynomial rings with real exponents: Minimality of socle functors

 \section{Minimality of socle functors}

-Socles capture the entirety of a downset by maximal elements in closures along faces; that is in some sense the main content of socle essentiality (Theorem~\ref{t:injection}), or more precisely Theorem~\ref{t:divides}.
-But since closures are involved, it is reasonable to ask if anything smaller still captures the entirety of every downset.
+Socles capture any downset by hanging coprincipal downsets from maximal elements in closures along faces; that is the main content of socle essentiality (Theorem~\ref{t:injection}), or more precisely Theorem~\ref{t:divides}.
+But since limits and closures are involved, it is reasonable to ask if anything smaller than the full socle still captures the entirety of any given downset.
 Algebraically, for arbitrary modules, this asks for subfunctors of cogenerator functors.
-The particular subfunctors here concern the graded degrees of socle elements, for which notation~is~needed.
+The particular subfunctors here concern the graded degrees of socle elements, for which notation is needed.

 \begin{defn} The \emph{degree set} of any module~$\cN$ over a poset~$\cP$ is

 Write $\deg_\cP = \deg$ if more than one poset could be intended. \end{defn}